fgadaleta/amethix-webpage/_portfolios/healthcare-pharma.md

 	Janssen Pharmaceutica is a pharmaceutical company headquartered in Beerse, Belgium and owned by Johnson & Johnson.
 	The disease interception unit advances a growing venture portfolio focused on intercepting diseases prior to onset
 	</p>
-	<p>Amethix Technologies has played a role in the interception of Ischaemic stroke from Real World Evidence data</p>
+	<p>Amethix Technologies has played a fundamental role in the interception of several diseases among which Ischaemic stroke,
+	using Real World Evidence (RWE) data</p>

 <hr class="my-5">